mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2013-05-04-darth-vader-portrait.md

 ---
 title: "PaperFaces portrait of Darth Vader"
-excerpt: "PaperFaces portrait of Darth Vader drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Darth Vader drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-darth-vader.jpg
   feature: *image
   teaser: /assets/images/paperfaces-darth-vader-teaser.jpg
   thumbnail: /assets/images/paperfaces-darth-vader-150.jpg
 categories: [paperfaces]
-tags: [Star Wars, portrait, illustration, Paper by 53]
+tags: [Star Wars, portrait, illustration, Paper for iOS]
 ---

 May the 4th be with you!